fortran-lang/stdlib/doc/specs/stdlib_io.md

 ### Description

 Returns the unit number of a file opened to read, to write, or to read and write.
 The file might be a text file or a binary file.
-All files are opened using a streamed access.
+All files are opened using a streamed access by default.

 ### Syntax